crocodilestick/Calibre-Web-Automated/README.md

 1. Simply move your newly downloaded or existing eBook files to the ingest folder you designated during setup and anything you place in that folder will be automatically analysed, converted if necessary and then imported into your Calibre-Web library.
 2. I personally use a script that my instance of qBittorrent will automatically execute upon finishing a download with the category **'books'** to fully automate the process however there's an infinite number of configurations out there so do whatever works best for your needs!
 3. If you ever need to change the locations of your **ingest**, **import** and/ or **calibre-library** folders, you can do so in one of the following 2 ways:
-   1. Edit the `dirs.json` file located in the `/etc/calibre-web-automator/` directory created during setup
+   1. Use the 'cwa-change-dirs' command from anywhere in your terminal to open the json file where the paths are saved and change them as required.
    2. Or simply reset your container to stock and rerun the setup script again, using the instructions above if needed

 Further Development 🏗️